WooCommerce

 That's it!
 Your checkout page now includes the option to pay using Apple Pay.
 In order to test it, you'll need to use one of our Apple Pay test cards.

-If you're located in the UAE or Saudi Arabia, please contact your Customer Success manager or our Sales team to activate Google Pay on your account.
+If you're located in the UAE or Saudi Arabia, please contact your Account Manager or our Sales team to activate Google Pay on your account.

-To get started with Google Pay payments, you must first register with Google Pay and select Checkout.com as your payment processor.
+To get started with Google Pay payments, you must register with Google Pay and choose Checkout.com as your payment processor.

 - Sign in to WordPress as an administrator.